Celiac Support Association - Development Program

 Nature of contributions

-Memorial The Foundation can help!
-Donors may wish to review the current list of priority designations.
+Memorial Donors may wish to review the current list of priority designations.
 Donors may choose a “perpetual fund,” with the option of “earmarking the interest” for specific and/or special uses.
 Special endowments can be created.
 The memorial can be tailored to meet both your desires and satisfy all tax and legal requirements as well.
 All memorials will be recognized with a recite, those over $20 will be acknowledged with a letter and recite.

 Tribute A tribute gift honors the living, often recognizing a special event such as an anniversary or birthday.
 It may be a way to also thank an individual or honor them with this gift to CSA.
 Donors may wish to review the current list of priority designations.
 Donors may choose a “perpetual fund,” with the option of “earmarking the interest” for specific and/or special uses.
 Special endowments can be created.
 The memorial can be tailored to meet both your desires and satisfy all tax and legal requirements as well.
 All tributes will be recognized with a recite, those over $20 will be acknowledged with a letter and recite.
 Tribute cards requests may be directed to the CSA home office to honor special occasions.

-The Foundation accepts gifts in many forms:
+The Celiac Support Association accepts gifts in many forms:

 Stocks and Bonds